Skip to content

 Terminal window

-podkit device add <name> [path]
+podkit device add -d <name> [options]

 OptionDescription